 Students have a right to a public education.
 Students also have the responsibility to avoid actions or activities, individually or in groups, which interfere with the rights of others to a public education.
 Students have the right to orderly school and classroom environments, as well as an orderly virtual learning environment, which promote learning for all students.
 Students also have the responsibility to ensure that their actions do not disrupt the classroom environment or school activities.
 Students have the right to an educational environment that is safe and free from threats and harassment.
 Students also have the responsibility to refrain from violence and unsafe actions and from threatening or harassing others.
 Students also have a responsibility to inform school authorities of any problem or potential problem concerning a student or a school employee's safety.
-Students have the right to attend school every day, all day, unless there is an approved reason for being absent.
+Students have the right to attend school within boundaries of the law and school policies.
+Students also have the responsibility to attend school every day, all day, unless there is an approved reason for being absent.